skytells-research/COVID-Net/README.md

 If you would like to **contribute COVID-19 x-ray images**, please submit to https://figure1.typeform.com/to/lLrHwv.
 Lets all work together to stop the spread of COVID-19!

-If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret COVID-Net results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca

-Our desire is to encourage broad adoption and contribution to this project.
-Accordingly this project has been licensed under the GNU Affero General Public License 3.0.
-Please see [license file](LICENSE.md) for terms.
-If you would like to discuss alternative licensing models, please reach out to us at linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca

 ## Requirements

 The main requirements are listed below: